 The snug fitting hood works well in cold temperatures, wind, and stormy weather.
-The faux fur ruff does a better job at protecting our face than the Columbia Heavenly or the Arc'teryx Patera, which don't have any kind of faux fur ruff around the hood.
 The super cozy fleece cuffs are great, but when they get wet, it takes a while for them to dry.
-We liked the nylon cuffs on the KUHL Arktik Down Parka and Rab Deep Cover Parka because when they got wet, they dried a lot quicker than fleece.

 This jacket is comfortable, but it does run small.
 If you like to layer up in the winter or want something that is not form-fitting, consider ordering a size up.
 The sleeves are a bit short as well.
 Even with the interior sleeve cuffs, the sleeves often left our wrists cold and exposed when we reached for anything.

 Still, this jacket has a few standout comfort features like fleece-lined exterior pockets, cuffs, backing on the inside.
-Jackets with fleece-lined pockets keep us warmer in cold weather than jackets that don't, like the Patagonia Tres Down Parka and the North Face Arrowood Triclimate Jacket.
+Jackets with fleece-lined pockets keep us warmer in cold weather than jackets that don't.

 There is also fleece on the inside of the collar, which is soft and feels nice against our chin when the jacket was zipped all the way up.
-In contrast, the Kuhl Arktik Down Parka has a super stiff and uncomfortable collar.
-Weighing in at 2.2 lbs, this jacket is lightweight, compared to the heavy, Canada Goose Kensington Parka and the Fjallraven Nuuk Insulated Parka.
+Weighing in at 2.2 lbs, this jacket is lightweight.

 We were turning heads left and right in the Sun Valley Down Jacket.
 Simple and sleek, you can wear this jacket running errands around town or out on a fancy occasion.
 This jacket's fabric has a subtle, iridescent sheen, due to a metallic cross-dyeing process, and we totally loved it.
 There are also eight color options to choose from.
 The exterior fabric is also great at repelling dirt and staying clean.

-This jacket has a form-fitting look, especially when compared to the almost baggy Fjallraven Nuuk Insulated Parka, Columbia Heavenly, and Canada Goose Shelburne Parka.
+This jacket has a form-fitting look.
 There isn't a cinched waist, but we don't find it necessary, because of how well it fits.
-The hood has a faux fur ruff and we like how it almost had a tint of silver in it.
+The hood has a faux fur ruff, and we like how it almost had a tint of silver in it.
 That complements the color options, as well, as the silver zippers on the exterior of the jacket.

-With a price tag of $230, this jacket stole the show in terms of value and won our Best Buy on a Budget award!
+This jacket stole the show in terms of value and won our Best Buy on a Budget award!
 There are a lot of factors that go into deciding what makes a jacket worthy of a Best Buy Award.
-Some budget-friendly jackets (like the Columbia Heavenly) have only one high-quality and budget-friendly feature, the Sun Valley has many.
+Some budget-friendly jackets have only one high-quality and budget-friendly feature, the Sun Valley has many.
 It is highly water-resistant, stylish, form-fitting, and is a great price.
 It's also a high-quality coat.
 Eddie Bauer did a great job manufacturing this jacket.

 We are impressed with the Eddie Bauer Sun Valley.
 Besides running a bit small, this jacket has many great qualities.
-It doesn't have as many features as, the Editors' Choice winner, the Canada Goose Kensington Parka.
-And it isn't as warm as our Best Buy winner, the Marmot Montreaux, but it's a great jacket for someone on a budget.
+It it's a great jacket for someone on a budget.